hetacode/Microless/README.md

 ```
 4. In this step you have to define next purpose:
 **For steps aggregator**
-a) Create aggregator class.
+  - Create aggregator class.
 This class should implement IAggregator interface
-b) Inject IAggregatorBuilder service
+  - Inject IAggregatorBuilder service
-c) Register your steps like this (basic version - without handling errors and rollbacks):
+  - Register your steps like this (basic version - without handling errors and rollbacks):
 ```
 public TestAggregator(IAggregatorBuilder states)
 {